Phillyclause89/ChessMoveHeatmap/README.md

   Python's recursion depth limits.
 - The application uses `parallel processing` to optimize calculations across full games, but the underlying function it uses does not impose hard limits on recursion depth.
-- Right now, the application is hard coded to run at `depth=3` which runs with acceptable load times on my intel i7.

 ## **License**